sarsamurmu/zusty/pages/src/docs/elements/button.md

 ---

 # Button
-Button of Anytype you want.
+Button of any type you want.

 ---